opsb/active-collections/readme.markdown

     1 == filtered.total();
     2 == articles.total();

-The crucial point here is that JpaActiveSets are always proxies onto the database.
-The results of any of the querying methods always reflect the current state of the database, not the state when the filtered JpaActiveSet was created.
+The filtered set always contains all of the articles that match it's criteria.

 ### Freezing
 Perhaps you want to freeze the results for the current request?
 These are for you.